CVRS-Hamlyn/SurgRIPETest/README.md

 ## Docker Template

 We have provided an example of a docker image to run this code.
+Feel free to add to the docker file to add any packages of your choosing.
+Just make sure it runs using the evaluation script!

 (example, below should change to the docker template)
 ```yaml